-CITY AND COUNTY OF SAN FRANCISCO CERTIFICATES OF PARTICIPATION (1500 MISSION PROJECT) SERIES 201 manner described BiDCOMP TM /PARIT Office of Public Finar 94102, by the City ar aggregate principal an Mission Project), Seri undivided interests of use of certain real probetween the City, as EREBY GIVEN that electronic bids and sealed bids will be received in the below, in the case of electronic bids, through Ipreo LLC's Y® System ("Parity"), and in the case of sealed bids, at the Controller's ace, 1 Dr. Carlton B. Goodlett Place, Room 336, San Francisco, California and County of San Francisco (the "City") for the purchase of \$ nount of City and County of San Francisco Certificates of Participation (1500 less 201 (the "Certificates").
-The Certificates evidence direct, fractional the Owners thereof in Base Rental Payments to be made by the City for the operty pursuant to a Lease Agreement, dated as of 1, 201, by and lessee, and, as trustee and lessor.
-Bidding procedures and sale te rms are as follows: Issue: The Certificates are described in the City's Preliminary Official Statement for the Certificates dated, 201 (the "Preliminary Official Statement").
+CITY AND COUNTY OF SAN FRANCISCO CERTIFICATES OF PARTICIPATION (1500 MISSION PROJECT) SERIES 201 manner described BiDCOMP TM /PARIT Office of Public Fina 94102, by the City a aggregate principal an Mission Project), Ser undivided interests of use of certain real pr EREBY GIVEN that electronic bids and sealed bids will be received in the below, in the case of electronic bids, through Ipreo LLC's Y® System ("Parity"), and in the case of sealed bids, at the Controller's nce, 1 Dr. Carlton B. Goodlett Place, Room 336, San Francisco, California and County of San Francisco (the "City") for the purchase of \$ nount of City and County of San Francisco Certificates of Participation (1500 ies 201 (the "Certificates").
+The Certificates evidence direct, fractional the Owners thereof in Base Rental Payments to be made by the City for the operty pursuant to a Lease Agreement, dated as of1, 201, by and procedures and sale to lessee, and, as trustee and lessor.
+Bidding erms are as follows: Issue: The Certificates are described in the City's Preliminary Official Statement for the Certificates dated, 201 (the "Preliminary Official Statement").
 Time: Bids for the Certificates must be received by the City by [] a.m., California time, on, 201 Place: Sealed, hand-delivered bids for the Certificates must be delivered to Office of Public Finance, 1 Dr. Carlton B. Goodlett Place, Room 336, San Francisco, California 94102.
 Instead of sealed, hand-delivered bids, bidders may submit electronic bids in the manner and subject to the terms and conditions described under "TERMS OF SALE - Form of Bids; Delivery of Bids" below, but no bid will be received after the time for receiving bids specified above.
-THE RECEI PT OF BIDS ON, 201 MAY BE POSTPONED OR CANCELLED AT OR PRIOR TO THE TIME BIDS ARE TO BE RECEIVED.
-NOTICE NEMENT OR CANCELLATION WILL BE COMMUNICATED BY UGH THOMSON REUTERS AND/OR BLOOMBERG BUSINESS TIVELY, THE "NEWS SERVICES") AND/OR PARITY (AS ERMS OF SALE - FORM OF BIDS; DELIVERY OF BIDS" BELOW) AS SOON AS PRACTICABLE FOLLOWING SUCH POSTPONEMENT OR CANCELLATION.
-Notice of the new date and time for receipt of bids shall be given through CANCELLATION. induce of the new date and time for receipt of pids shall be given through
+CANCELLED AT (PT OF BIDS ON, 201 MAY BE POSTPONED OR OR PRIOR TO THE TIME BIDS ARE TO BE RECEIVED.
+NOTICE THE CITY THRO NEWS (COLLEC' NEMENT OR CANCELLATION WILL BE COMMUNICATED BY UGH THOMSON REUTERS AND/OR BLOOMBERG BUSINESS TIVELY, THE "NEWS SERVICES") AND/OR PARITY (AS AS SOON AS ERMS OF SALE - FORM OF BIDS; DELIVERY OF BIDS" BELOW) PRACTICABLE FOLLOWING SUCH POSTPONEMENT OR Notice of the new date and time for receipt of hids shall be given through